stardomains3/oxproxion/README.md

   • Tap icon in model list to open the OpenRouter model's info in your browser.
   • Long-press the API key icon to view your remaining OpenRouter credits.

-🔗 Ollama and LM Studio Integration:
+🔗 Ollama, LM Studio and llama.cpp Integration:

-  • It now also allows chat with Ollama and LM Studio models served on your LAN.
+  • It now also allows chat with Ollama, LM Studio, and llama.cpp models served on your LAN.

 📋 Effortless Copying: Press any avatar to copy the corresponding response to the clipboard.
 Long-press the response avatar to copy in Markdown.